lezhnev74/ddd-generator/README.md

 ```

 ## Templates
-Each primitive can have multiple templates.
+Each primitive can have multiple templates (stubs).
 F.e. command has command and handler templates, query has request, response and handler templates.
 Event will only have event template and test.
-So configuration controls which template to generate in the folder.
+So configuration explicitly declares which files to generate and in which folder.

 Template support few placeholders which reflects user input:
 * `/*<BASE_SRC_NAMESPACE>*/` - looks like `\App` (each layer may have different one)
 * `/*<BASE_TEST_NAMESPACE>*/` - looks like `\Domain\Tests`  (each layer may have different one)
 * `/*<LAYER>*/` - app or domain or infrastructure
 * `/*<PRIMITIVE>*/` - the name of the primitive f.e. `event` or `command`
-* `/*<PSR4_NAMESPACE>*/` - looks like `Account\Command\SignUp`, the 2nd argument at generate command
+* `/*<PSR4_NAMESPACE>*/` - looks like `Account\Command\SignUp`, see <primitive_namespace> argument
 * `/*<PSR4_NAMESPACE_BASE>*/` - looks like `Account\Command` (without final part)
 * `/*<PSR4_NAMESPACE_LAST>*/` f.e. `SignedUp` (just final part)
 * `/*<FILENAME>*/` f.e. `SignedUpCommand` (the final filename for this stub)

+## How it works
+Take for example the config file shown above and let's explain this command:
+`bin/dddtool generate domain command Account\Commands\SignUp`

+The script will do this:
+* first, command will detect the layer for which you want to generate new files.
+In our case it is "domain"
+* then layer's config is detected
+* then command analyze the primitive name, in our case it is "command"
+* then config for this primitive is being detected
+* then for each stub in the config a new file is prepared.
+For example, test stub with name `/*<PSR4_NAMESPACE_LAST>*/CommandTest` will actually be created in file `__DIR__ . "/tmp/tests/Account/Commands/SignUp/SignUpCommandTest.php"`.
+* user sees the list of files which are supposed to be generated
+* after confirmation real files are generated and put to file system.